The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

-Observe that in the definition of the martingale problem $\MP$ we do not specify the measure-valued increasing process $\Lambda$ which controls the quadratic (co-)variation of the martingales in \eqref{MP1}, but treat it as part of the solution.
-As a consequence, the martingale problem $\MP$ is not well-posed in the space $\calC_{[0,\infty)}(\calM_\tem^3)$ without specifying $\Lambda$.
+It is important to note that in the definition of the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$, we do not specify the measure-valued process $\Lambda$ more explicitly.
+As a consequence, it is not surprising that the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$ is not well posed without any further conditions.